How to Winterize A Classic Car: Maintaining Your Classic Car During the Winter Season

 If you're storing your car in extremely cold conditions, remember to drain the coolant system and refill it with the proper antifreeze mixture to prevent damage from freezing.

-Caring for the carburettor and fuel lines
+Caring for the Carburettor and Fuel Lines

 Empty the carburettor float bowls to prevent stale fuel from gumming up the system.
 Turn off the fuel tap and run the engine until it stops.